The Latest: Hoops Hall opens doors to point guards | WHIZ News

 8:25 p.m.

-Golden State Warriors Ppresident and COO Rick Welts used his Basketball Hall of Fame induction speech to read a letter that he might have written to himself as a 10-year-old boy.
+Golden State Warriors President and COO Rick Welts used his Basketball Hall of Fame induction speech to read a letter that he might have written to himself as a 10-year-old boy.

 Welts became a ballboy for his hometown Seattle SuperSonics at 16 and then had his dream job, as Sonics public relations director, at 24.
 The team made the NBA finals the next two years and won it all in 1979.